ALSchwalm/transient/docs/cli/run.md

 - `-name NAME`: Associated downloaded disk images with `NAME`.
 Subsequent invocations of `transient` with the same name and `-image` flags will boot with the same disks.

-- `-image IMG [IMG ...]`: Downloads the requested virtual disk to backend and creates a copy in the disk frontend.
+- `-image IMAGESPEC`: Downloads the requested virtual disk to backend and creates a copy in the disk frontend.
 This disk will be passed to the virtual machine.
+For additional information, see [Getting Images](/details/images/).

 - `-image-frontend FRONTEND`: Use the provided `FRONTEND` path as the location to place the per-vm image copies.
 Note: this path defaults to